Nopporo Shinrin Kōen Prefectural Natural Park

 Nopporo Shinrin Kōen Prefectural Natural Park (道立自然公園野幌森林公園, Dōritsu shizen kōen Nopporo Shinrin Kōen) is a Prefectural Natural Park in western Hokkaidō, Japan.
 Established in 1968, the park spans the municipalities of Ebetsu, Kitahiroshima, and Sapporo.

 The park is home of a number of attractions such as, the Hokkaido Centennial Memorial Tower, the Historical Museum of Hokkaido and the Historical Village of Hokkaido; covering the culture, history and lifestyle of Hokkaido.

 Overview

 The park has more than 510 plant species, including 110 tree species, as well as more than 200 species of mushrooms, 140 species of birds and 1,300 species of insects.
 Yezo squirrels, Japanese hares, Yezo brown frogs, Hokkaido salamanders and other animals inhabit the park.

 The biggest symbol of the park is the Centennial Memorial Tower located near the western entrance.
 The tower was built in commemoration of the Hokkaidō Centenary, in September, 1970.
 The height of the tower is 100 m, and includes a view room located at a height of 23.5 m inside the tower.

-However tower is will be demolition On May 2024 due to high cost for me tenace the tower.
+However the tower will be demolished in May 2024 due to the high cost of maintaining the tower.